Bobblen147/avp-forever/Readme.txt

 I used the latest version

-Known (pre-existing) bugs
+Known (pre-existing) avpx bugs
 * means I'm using a workaround

--Starry sky is drawn in front of the scenery if the scenery is sufficiently distant (see Stranded) -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering?)
--Animated lava texture in Fury 161 (& Earthbound animated lights) are broken -Getting hit by a xenoborg sometimes breaks the graphics completely -Walls seem to be a bit stickier than gold edition (easier to snag them)?
+-Starry sky is drawn in front of the scenery if the scenery is sufficiently distant (see Stranded) -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering)* -Animated lava texture in Fury 161 (& Earthbound animated lights) are broken -Getting hit by a xenoborg sometimes breaks the graphics completely -Walls seem to be a bit stickier than gold edition (easier to snag them)?
 May be related to high FPS?
--In skirmish/multiplayer, the wrong sound is played when destroying armour/lighter weapon pickups* -When killing an NPC marine with a heavy weapon, the weapon drop sound sometimes rapidly repeats* -EAX reverb / echo levels are way to high on non surround sound setups.*
+-In skirmish/multiplayer, the wrong sound is played when destroying armour/lighter weapon pickups* -When killing an NPC marine with a heavy weapon, the weapon drop sound sometimes rapidly repeats* -EAX reverb / echo levels are way too high on non surround sound setups.*
 -Wireframe debug mode just does nothing
+-Motionblur and Triptastic cheat modes do not have the blurring effect, decals also don't wobble along with the environment.
--CDSTOP/PLAY in game commands not hooked up
+-CDSTOP/PLAY in game commands not hooked up, only one cd track is played per level instead of five